mongodb/mongodb-kubernetes/docs/dev/publishing-to-marketplaces.md

 $ git clone git@github.com:<your-user>/community-operators.git
 $ cd community-operators/upstream-community-operators/mongodb-enterprise
 $ ls -l
-mongodb.crd.yaml
+0.3.2
+0.9.0
+1.1.0
+1.2.1
+1.2.2
+1.2.3
+1.2.4
 mongodb-enterprise.package.yaml
-mongodb-enterprise.v0.3.2.clusterserviceversion.yaml
-mongodb-enterprise.v0.9.0.clusterserviceversion.yaml
-mongodb-enterprise.v1.1.0.clusterserviceversion.yaml
-mongodb-enterprise.v1.2.1.clusterserviceversion.yaml
-mongodb-enterprise.v1.2.2.clusterserviceversion.yaml
-mongodbreplicaset.crd.yaml
-mongodbshardedcluster.crd.yaml
-mongodbstandalone.crd.yaml
-mongodbusers.crd.yaml
-mongodbopsmanagers.crd.yaml
 ```

 In that last example, we see 3 versions published: `0.3.2`, `0.9.0`,
 `1.1.0` and others.
 Let's assume you are working on publishing version
 `1.3.0`.
-You'll start by copying the last CSV file:
+You'll start by copying the last version directory:

+    ```bash
+    cp -r 1.2.4 1.3.0
+    ```

+Then renaming the clusterserviceversion file:
+    ```bash
+    cd 1.3.0
-    cp mongodb-enterprise.v1.2.2.clusterserviceversion.yaml mongodb-enterprise.v1.3.0.clusterserviceversion.yaml
+    mv mongodb-enterprise.v1.2.4.clusterserviceversion.yaml mongodb-enterprise.v1.3.0.clusterserviceversion.yaml

-We created a new copy of the file with the new version.
-Now, in your
+    ```

-new file, there are a few attributes you'll have to change:
+Now, in the clusterserviceversion file, there are a few attributes you'll have to change:

 ## Metadata